lwilletts/fwm/README.md

 ###### tile

-Tile windows on a given screen horizontally or vertically.
+Tile windows on a given screen in a variety of manners.
+Not implemented yet.

-TODO: not implemented yet

 ###### wid